RuPaul: Early life

 RuPaul was born in San Diego on November 17, 1960, the son of Ernestine "Toni" (née Fontenette) and Irving Andrew Charles.
 His parents were both from Louisiana.
-He was named by his mother; "Ru" came from roux, the term for the base of gumbo and other creole stews and soups.
-According to Finding Your Roots, his DNA composition is 70% African and 30% European.
-When his parents divorced in 1967, he and his three sisters lived with their mother, a practicing Seventh-day Adventist.
-He was raised in the Catholic faith and attended Patrick Henry High school.
+He was named by his mother; "Ru" came from roux, the French term for the base of gumbo and other creole stews and soups.
+According to DNA analysis by Finding Your Roots staff, his ancestry is 70% African and 30% European.